-AQUATICS & LIFEGUARDING 0832 .50 CREDIT
+LIFEGUARDING CERTIFICATION 0832 .50 CREDIT

 ✓ Students will have the opportunity to earn an industry recognized credential while in this course.
-"Aquatics and Lifeguarding" is an elective course offered by the Health and Physical Education Department at West Allegheny High School for students who want to pursue a job as a lifeguard.
-It is a class that will frequently be in the swimming pool and requires active participation within its students.
-"Aquatics and Lifeguarding" focuses on stroke development and follows the American Red Cross requirements for Lifeguarding Certification.
-This course will be taken 3 days per rotation.
+Lifeguarding Certification is for students who want to pursue a job as a lifeguard.
+It is a class that will frequently be in the swimming pool and requires active participation among its students.
+Lifeguarding focuses on stroke development and follows the American Red Cross requirements for Lifeguarding Certification.

-Games and activities played include: Stroke Development, Muscular Strength / Endurance Training, Pool Games, American Red Cross book work, tests, and certification completion.
+Games and activities played include: Stroke Development, Muscular Strength and Endurance Training, Pool Games, American Red Cross book work, tests, and certification completion.